vitkl/ParetoTI/README.md

 ## ParetoTI R package
 ### Pareto Task Inference In R (based on ParTI)

+  This package allows to find tasks that cells need to perform and trade-offs between them.

+  Caution: the package in currently in development and testing.
+If you want to use it please contact Vitalii Kleshchevnikov (vk7 at sanger.ac.uk)

+  Need to perform multiple objectives and natural selection put cells on a Pareto front, a narrow subspace of optimal performance.
+When cells move along this front they trade-off performance at those tasks.
+Pareto front in the performance space translates into simple shapes gene expression of cell population.
+By finding minimal simplex polytope (triangle in 2D, tetrahedron in 3D, 5-vertex polytope in 4D) that encloses most of the data you can indentify the cellular tasks.
+This relies on recent work by Uri Alon group that showed that Pareto front is equal to minimal polytope defined by specialist phenotypes (convex hull defined by archetypes) and developed a matlab package ParTI for performing this analysis.

-This package allows you to perform Pareto Task Inference in R as described in Yuval Hart & Uri Alon paper in Nature Methods (2015):
+  ParTI matlab package is described in more detail in Yuval Hart & Uri Alon paper in Nature Methods (2015):
     [Inferring biological tasks using Pareto analysis of high-dimensional data.](https://www.nature.com/articles/nmeth.3254)

+  This ParetoTI R package realises very similar procedure with a few differences.

-This package realises polytope dimentionality and polytope position fitting using a python 2.7 implementation of PCHA algorithm.
+  Polytope dimentionality and polytope positions are found using a python 2.7 implementation of PCHA algorithm.
 This algorithm was originally implemented in [Matlab by Morten Mørup](http://www.mortenmorup.dk/MMhomepageUpdated_files/Page327.htm) and re-implemented in python by Ulf Aslak Jensen.

-Statistical significance of this fit is determined using permutations of the dataset that disrupt relationships between variables but keep the distribution of each variable constant.
+  As in original package, statistical significance of this fit is determined using permutations of the dataset that disrupt relationships between variables but keep the distribution of each variable constant.
+We implement bootstraping method to measure variability in vertex position.
+This adds additional selection criteria for best fit polytopes.
+Excessive number of vertices will lead to higher variance in positions.

+  Features, genes whose expression decreases with distance from each vertex are identified using Generalised Additive Models (cubic splines) that define a smooth function of gene expression as a function of distance from vertices.
+We define p-value as the probability that the first derivative of this function is below zero (function is decreasing).

 ### Using the package